How to Stop Someone Contesting a Will in Australia-blog-img

 There are steps that you can take before you die to best protect your estate from claims.

 First and foremost we recommend that you have a will that is clear, precise and current.
-If you are concerned that your will is ambiguous or outdated we recommend that you contact a lawyer who practises solely in wills and estates or will and estate disputes to prepare a new will.
+If you are concerned that your will is ambiguous or outdated we recommend that you contact a solicitor who practises solely in wills and estates or will and estate disputes to prepare a new will.

 When preparing a client’s will, an experienced will and estate lawyer will have the skills to identify whether there are any obvious risks of claims against the estate, advise you of the nature of those potential claims, and advise you of the steps that you can take to best protect your estate against those potential claims.